neurologic/Comparative-Animal-Behavior/levels-of-analysis/neural.md

 Entire CPG circuits (like the one in Figure 31) are often represented by a circle with a tilde symbol.
 In this example, there is a wing CPG on each side of the cricket's body that controls the open/close movement of each wing.
 When the command neuron is *activated*, it excites both CPG circuits with unpatterned input.
 :::

-***Q5: The CPGs for wing movement on each side of the cricket's body need to be coorectly coordinated with each other to generate song (they need to close together at the same time).
-To achieve this action, what synaptic connection is needed from each CPG to the other?***
+***Q5: The CPGs for wing movement on each side of the cricket's body need to be correctly coordinated with each other to generate song (they need to close together at the same time).
+To achieve this action, what type of synaptic connection (inhibitory or excitatory) is needed from each CPG to the other?***

 ⏸️ PAUSE here for class-wide discussion